 Single-sided hearing loss, also known as unilateral hearing loss, is a condition in which you’re completely unable to hear out of one of your ears.
 Single-Sided Deafness can be difficult to live with, but these 7 tips will help make it a little easier.

 Aruna has been playing musical chairs for some time now.
 The 43-year-old from LA has single-sided hearing loss – and she isn’t alone.
-Every year, this condition has nearly 60,000 new people in the United States playing musical chairs to hear better.
-Even worse, one in every 1,000 children is born with unilateral hearing loss.

 So how does Aruna cope with her unilateral hearing loss?
 For one, she always arrives at work meetings early so that she can choose the seat that allows her functioning ear to face the speaker.
 Unfortunately, she admits it doesn’t always work because her boss likes to move around.